malvikasharan/APRICOT/README.md

   By default, this script generates a main analysis folder `APRICOT_analysis` and several sub-directories.
 To understand each components of the software and generated results, We recomend you to check out the [tutorial](https://github.com/malvikasharan/APRICOT/blob/master/documentation/APRICOT_tutorial.md).

-4. Test APRICOT with complete filesystem (required for running your queries)
+**4. Test APRICOT with complete filesystem (required for running your queries)**

   Users are required to establish a directory `source_files` containing all the [required files](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be downloaded in the local system or inside the docker container (in the `home` folder) as shown below:

   ```
   $ wget https://data.imib-zinf.net/APRICOT-supporting_dataset.zip --no-check-certificate